BeastTheNinja/Learn_DSI_API_DB/README.md

    ```bash
    npm run dev
    ```
-   This uses `tsx` to run TypeScript directly (hot reload/watch setups can be added).
+   This uses `tsx` to run TypeScript directly.
+The `src/` folder contains the TypeScript entrypoint the `dev` script runs.

 ## Example